hapax/hapax.github.io/assets/teaching.md

 assuming $x \neq y$.
 This is an elegant and nontrivial result.

+Here's a more practical application to cheap traffic enforcement.
+Suppose traffic police monitor a stretch of roadway of length $L$.
+They clock a car entering the stretch and leaving a time $t$ later.
+Without using a radar gun, they know from the MVT that the car was at some point travelling at speed $v = t/L$.
+If this is greater than the speed limit, they can issue a fine!

 #### 2.2.
 A kink in the argument <a id="sec-2-2" name="sec-2-2"></a>

 As fun as the MVT is to prove, it's even more fun to break.